jenkinsci/report-generic-chart-column-plugin/README.md

 ## Limitations

 The limitations flows from double settings and from fact that each chart can show only only one value.
-The non-shared blacklist/whitelist is a negative which we are working on to improve.
+The non-shared denylist/allowlist is a negative which we are working on to improve.
 One line only is considered as - due toscalled graph - definitely positive.

-## Range around whitelisted
+## Range around allowlisted

-Number of points before and after chosen point using whitelist.
-For example if you have whitelisted 3 and 4 and range is 2 graph will show points 1 2 3 4 5 6.
+Number of points before and after chosen point using allowlist.
+For example if you have allowlisted 3 and 4 and range is 2 graph will show points 1 2 3 4 5 6.
 ![selection_008](https://user-images.githubusercontent.com/11722903/48713596-08bcf300-ec11-11e8-9894-4e8445d612f9.png)
-Up is without whitelisted and range.
-Down is with whitelist (1.8.0.172.\*) and range (3).
+Up is without allowlisted and range.
+Down is with allowlist (1.8.0.172.\*) and range (3).
 ![selection_008](https://user-images.githubusercontent.com/11722903/48712892-37d26500-ec0f-11e8-92be-62acf31c6bdd.png)
-Up is with whitelist (1.8.0.172.\*) and range (3).
-Down is with whitelist (1.8.0.172.\*) and without range.
+Up is with allowlist (1.8.0.172.\*) and range (3).
+Down is with allowlist (1.8.0.172.\*) and without range.
 ![selection_007](https://user-images.githubusercontent.com/11722903/48713581-fe9af480-ec10-11e8-898f-3ac208b809a8.png)
 ## Future work
-We wish to improve whitelist/balcklist feature, so it can be used to generate wievs comparing selected runs across jobs with some kind of neigbrhood
+We wish to improve allowlist/denylist feature, so it can be used to generate wievs comparing selected runs across jobs with some kind of neigbrhood

 # Dependencies
 This plugin depends on [chartjs-api](https://github.com/jenkinsci/chartjs-api-plugin) library plugin and on [parser-ng](https://github.com/gbenroscience/ParserNG/) amth library 1.9 or up